lucperkins/documentation/content/docs/client-features.md

 weight: 5
 ---

 The table below provides a feature matrix for the existing client libraries.
-Cells marked with `?` indicate that it's not known if the given client supports the given feature and additional research & documentation update is required.
+Cells marked with ❔ indicate that it's not known if the given client supports the given feature and that additional research and a documentation update is required.

 {{< featuresTable >}}